Inside America’s abandoned theme parks

 Lake Shawnee Amusement Park, Mercer County, West Virginia

 More than a century later – and ignorant of the site’s macabre past – entrepreneur Conley Snidow bought the land with the intention of establishing a theme park here.
 Lake Shawnee Amusement Park opened in the 1920s, finished with a giant Ferris wheel, a swing carousel, a vast swimming pool and other kitsch attractions.
 But the bloodshed was to continue.
-Over the years, numerous patrons died on the purportedly “cursed” site, including a young girl who was hit by a truck as she played on the swings, and a little boy who drowned in the pool.
+Over the years, numerous patrons died on the purportedly 'cursed' site, including a young girl who was hit by a truck as she played on the swings, and a little boy who drowned in the pool.

 Lake Shawnee Amusement Park, West Virginia

 The fated park finally closed in 1966.
 Yet in the 1980s, the by-then rusting site was snapped up once more by businessman Gaylord White.
-He intended to return the park to its former glory but, when construction began, White’s workers found humans remains and Native American artefacts, and the project was promptly abandoned.
+He intended to return the park to its former glory but, when construction began, White’s workers found human remains and Native American artefacts, and the project was promptly abandoned.
 Long left to waste and moulder, the park now attracts a different kind of thrill seeker: tours run here regularly, regaling the site’s spine-chilling tale.

 Dogpatch, Marble Falls, Arkansas

 Built in the late 1960s by eccentric estate agent O.J.
-Snow, this curious theme park was based on comic strip Li'l Abner, which followed the lives of rural folk in the fictional town of Dogpatch.
+Snow, this curious theme park was based on the comic strip Li'l Abner, which followed the lives of rural folk in the fictional town of Dogpatch.
 Eschewing the extravagant coasters and thrill rides of competing parks, Dogpatch was a land of lazy rivers, rickety water slides and quaint candy shops.
 But it was hapless from the start.
 Its low-key vibe failed to attract the paying public and the park was passed between owners, fading all the while.

 Dogpatch, Marble Falls, Arkansas